 Many donors create a monthly donation schedule in order to receive all offered bonuses.
-A well scheduled donation calendar can be the difference between $100 and $400 within a given month.
+A well-scheduled donation calendar can be the difference between earning $100 and $400 within a given month.
 Frequency bonuses are where you make the most money with plasma donation.

-Special antibodies are a third factor that may lead to higher payment.
-If you have specific antibodies in you plasma, you may be paid extra due to certain trials, needs, or studies being performed.
+Special antibodies are a third factor that may lead to higher payments.
+If you have specific antibodies in your plasma, you may be paid extra due to certain trials, needs, or studies being performed.
 An example of these payouts may be:

 - $10 extra for chickenpox antibodies (VZV)